Knowledge base

 This guide explains how to order, link or remove a dedicated IP from a website.

-Order one or several first dedicated IP addresses
+Order one or more first dedicated IP addresses

 To do this:

-- Click on Dedicated IPs in the left sidebar.
+- Click on Dedicated IPs in the left sidebar menu.

-- Click on the button to order one or more IP addresses:
+- Click the button to order one or more IP addresses:

-Order one or several additional dedicated IP addresses
+Order one or more additional dedicated IP addresses

 To do this:

-- Click on Dedicated IPs in the left sidebar.
+- Click on Dedicated IPs in the left sidebar menu.

-Associate a dedicated IP address with a website on a hosting plan
+Link a dedicated IP address to a website on hosting

-Once the IP has been ordered and paid for, familiarize yourself with the prerequisites below, as switching to a dedicated IP address for a website may cause a temporary interruption, especially in the presence of a certificat SSL Let’s Encrypt.
-To limit the impact:
+Once the IP is ordered and paid for, be aware of the prerequisites below as switching to a dedicated IP address for a website can cause temporary disruption, especially in the presence of a Let's Encrypt SSL certificate.

-- Start by reducing the TTL of the DNS records
+- Start by reducing the TTL of DNS records

 AandAAAA(for@andwww) to 5 minutes. - Wait for the previous TTL duration before making any changes.

-- The change below should be made during a period of low traffic to limit the inconvenience caused by the inevitable interruption.
+- The change below should be made during a period of low traffic to limit the inconvenience caused by the inevitable disruption.

-- At the end of the procedure, you will need to wait for the new TTL to propagate the new configuration and for the SSL certificate to be regenerated, then check the accessibility of the site in HTTPS to ensure that everything is working correctly.
+- At the end of the procedure, you will need to wait for the new TTL to propagate the new configuration and regenerate the SSL certificate, then check the accessibility of the site in HTTPS to ensure everything is working correctly.

 To switch to a dedicated IP address:

-- Click on Dedicated IPs in the left sidebar.
+- Click on Dedicated IPs in the left sidebar menu.

-- Click on the button to dedicate the IP to a site on your hosting:
+- Click the button to associate the IP with a site on your hosting:

-- Select the site to assign the new IP address to.
+- Choose the site to assign the new IP address to.

-- Check the box after reviewing the warnings.
+- Check the box after reading the warnings.

 Remove a dedicated IP address from a website